MORGANTOWN, W.Va. — An upsurge in sexually transmitted infections and diseases can be traced to multiple factors.

 The Center for Disease Control and Prevention indicates syphilis cases increased by more than 10 percent from 2012 to 2013.

 The Charleston Gazette-Mail reported 39 cases of syphilis diagnosed this year have mostly been concentrated in Monongalia, Berkeley, Cabell and Wood counties.

 It is a surprising reality, said Smith.

-“I will stand here and tell you that many healthcare practitioners in the year 2015 have never seen a case or made a diagnosis of primary or secondary syphilis.”
+“I will stand here and tell you that many health practitioners in the year 2015 have never seen a case or made a diagnosis of primary or secondary syphilis.”